google/url_diff/README.md

 A tool (like diff) to show the differences between 2 URLs.

-This is currently a weekend project.
-Hope y'all find it useful too.

 In my job I work with a lot of URLs, and often need to know which parameters (names and/or values) differ between 2.
 I got fed up with "eye-balling" URLs to figure out the difference (esp. with different param orderings) so I'm developing a tool to do it for me.

 enter url_diff